stilyana-petrova/stilyana-petrova/README.md

 🎯 My main passion lies in ethical hacking and penetration testing.
 I'm constantly learning, practicing, and applying security techniques to real-world scenarios through CTFs.
-My sources for learning and practicing are: SoftUni CyberSec courses, HTB academy + machines, THM rooms + challenges.
+My sources for learning and practicing are: SoftUni CyberSec courses, HTB academy + machines, THM rooms + challenges.<br>
 [Here](https://github.com/stilyana-petrova/ctf-writeups) you can find my writeups about the CTFs and labs I have solved.

 🏅 **Certificates:**